 Here's a view, looking roughly northwest, across the world-famous fossil arthropod-bearing middle Miocene Barstow Formation in Fossil Insect Canyon, Mojave Desert, California.
 White to cream-colored and brownish sedimentary strata in the foreground, approximately to center of image, bear an astounding abundance of roughly 17 million year-old fossil fresh water arthropods and plants in distinctive calcium carbonate (limestone) concretions which weather out of the Middle Member of what geologists call the middle Miocene Barstow Formation.
 In the distance, the reddish-brown rocks at left (slightly above center) and along the skyline belong to a thick series unfossiliferous volcanic extrusives--technically termed dacite--some 17.1 to 16.8 million years old.

 The remarkable fossil list from the Barstow Formation at Fossil Insect Canyon includes not only many species of insects, but also spiders, water mites, fairy shrimp, ostracods (a minute bivalve crustacean), copepods, (a tiny crustacean, of which Cyclops is best know fresh water type), cladoderans (small crustaceans often called "water fleas"), Chara (green alage), and diatoms (a microscopic single-celled plant).
 What's particularly intriguing about the Barstow arthropods and plants is that the specimens can be dissolved out of their calcium carbonate resting places with a diluted solution of acid.
 In the residues left behind by the chemical reaction, one can find exquisitely preserved three-dimensional fossil remains, sometimes retaining the delicate internal arthropod organs, replaced by a variety of minerals, including chalcedony quartz (silicon dioxide) and celestite (strontium sulfate).

 Look to the deep distance in Barstow, California, some 140 miles (225 kilometers) northeast of Los Angeles.
 All around is the botanically austere, often environmentally harsh Mojave Desert.
-The burnt reds and browns of the looming mountains appear to be mostly volcanics, a heat-warped jumble of solidified fire-rock, lava, that poured over this part of the earth during what geologists call the Tertiary Period of the Cenozoic Era, 65 to two million years ago.
+The burnt reds and browns of the looming mountains appear to be mostly volcanics, a heat-warped jumble of solidified fire-rock, lava, that poured over this part of the earth during what geologists call the Tertiary Period of the Cenozoic Era, 66 to 2.6 million years ago.
 And, as most fossil enthusiasts understand, volcanic rocks are relatively unlikely sources of paleontologic specimens.